-Receiving water limitations of Order No. R9-2006-002 are derived from the water quality objectives for ocean waters established by the Basin Plan (1994) and the Ocean Plan (2001).
+Receiving water limitations of Order No. R9-2006-002 are derived from the water quality objectives for ocean waters established by the Basin Plan (1994) and the 2005 Ocean Plan-(2001).
+Where discharge specifications, effluent limitations, and performance goals contained in Section IV of the Order have been determined to be sufficient to ensure compliance with specific water quality objectives, receiving water limitations based on those water quality objectives have not been included.